Prostitution law in Canada: British Columbia constitutional challenge 2007

 but successfully appealed in October 2010.

 The Attorney General then appealed this decision of the British Columbia Court of Appeal to the Supreme Court of Canada who released their decision on September 21, 2012.
 They dismissed the appeal enabling the case to once again proceed in the court of first instance.
+In view of the subsequent decision by the Supreme Court of Canada, this application became moot.